VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Optimizing command processing

-The current implementation uses the same messaging infrastructure, the Windows Azure Service Bus, for both commands and events.
-The team plans to evaluated whether the Contoso Conference Management System needs to send all its command messages using the same infrastructure.
+The V2 release used the same messaging infrastructure, the Windows Azure Service Bus, for both commands and events.
+The team evaluated whether the Contoso Conference Management System needs to send all its command messages using the same infrastructure.

 There are a number of factors that we considered when we determined whether to continue using the Windows Azure Service Bus for transporting all command messages.

-* Which commands, if any, can be handles in-process?
+* Which commands, if any, can be handled in-process?
 * Will the system lose any resilience if it handles some commands in-process?
 * Will there be any significant performance gains if it handles some commands in-process?